d-koppenhagen/k9n.dev/blog/2020-08-my-development-setup.md

 - interactive rebase
 - managing multiple remote repositories

-**Fork** is a very nice, clean and powerful open source Git GUI that helps you to control Git in an easy and interactive way.
+**Fork** is a very nice, clean and powerful Git GUI that helps you to control Git in an easy and interactive way.

 ![Screenshot: Fork](/assets/images/blog/dev-setup/fork.png)